 Although the Series S may not exactly rival the specs of the Series X, it provides a cost-effective alternative for people who want to upgrade, but don’t want to break the bank.

-The Xbox Series S will be disc-less, so you are only able to play digital versions of Xbox games.
-For players who already own physical copies of previous Xbox generation games, the Series S might not be the best option.
-If you’re new to Xbox consoles though, the Series S is a great, compact option.
+The Xbox Series S is disc-less, so you are only able to play digital versions of Xbox games.
+It, therefore, might not be the best option for players who own physical copies of previous generation Xbox games.
+If you’re new to Xbox consoles, however, the Series S is a great, compact option.
 You’ll save on space with the console itself and the lack of physical games crowding up your entertainment center.

-With the Series S console, you’ll experience immersion enhancements like DirectX ray tracing, variable-rate shading, and variable refresh rate.
+With the smaller next-gen Xbox console, you’ll still experience immersion enhancements like DirectX ray tracing, variable-rate shading, and variable refresh rate.
 Games will run at 1080p to 1440p natively in 60fps, with support for up to 120fps in some instances.

-But how do the Xbox Series S specs compare to Series X?
+But how do its specs compare to the larger and more expensive Series X?
 Let’s take a look.

 Xbox Series S vs Xbox Series X

-In terms of resolution, the Xbox Series X is going to be better than the Series S. The Series X will support pretty much all games in 4K at 60fps, with support for up to 120fps.
+In terms of resolution, the Xbox Series X is better than the Series S. The Series X will support pretty much all games in 4K at 60fps, with support for up to 120fps.
 However, a lot of people don’t even have TVs that support 4K resolution.

 Though the Series S has a less powerful GPU and CPU, and a smaller SSD, the lower target resolution will demand less from games.
-As I mentioned earlier, the GPU has 4 teraflops of processing power.
-While this may seem significantly less powerful than the Series X that has 12 teraflops of processing power, it’s not actually that drastic.
+As mentioned earlier, the GPU has 4 teraflops of processing power.
+While this may seem significantly less powerful than the Series X with its 12 teraflops of processing power, it’s not actually that drastic.

 The PS4 Pro’s GPU has just over 4 teraflops of processing power, and the PS4 is a pretty powerful console.
 The biggest difference in performance between the old consoles and the new consoles is going to be the transition from HDD to SSD.
 And the Series S has that covered.

-So if you’re looking for the best of the best of next-gen Xbox consoles, the Series X is going to be what you’re looking for.
+So, if you’re looking for the best of the best of next-gen Xbox consoles, the Series X is going to be what you want.
 Your games will look and feel the best on the Series X, especially if you have a 4K TV to play them on.
 But the Series S is still going to provide you with fast, crisp upgrades at a fraction of the price.

 Xbox Series S design

-The Xbox Series S will be the smallest console Microsoft has ever made.
-It’s estimated to be about 60% smaller than the Xbox Series X. It can easily fit into a backpack, so if you were so inclined, it would be easy to take it with you on road trips.
+The Xbox Series S is the smallest console Microsoft has ever made.
+It’s about 60% smaller than the Xbox Series X. It can easily fit into a backpack, so if you were so inclined, it would be easy to take it with you on road trips.

 Because of its small size, it should require less power than the Series X and hopefully generate less heat.
 You’ll have the option to place the console vertically or horizontally.

-In terms of design, Microsoft went with a sleek white look, kind of similar to the Playstation 5 design.
+In terms of design, Microsoft went with a sleek white look, slightly similar to the Playstation 5 design.
 The console is primarily white except for a large black circle that is part of the console’s cooling system.
+We won’t know how loud or silent the console will be.

 Xbox Series S games